-In a pharmacokinetic study, the disposition of buprenorphine and naloxone were determined after administering a Suboxone 2.0 mg/0.5 mg (buprenorphine/naloxone) sublingual tablet in subjects with varied degrees of hepatic impairment as indicated by Child-Pugh criteria.
+In a pharmacokinetic study, the disposition of buprenorphine and naloxone were determined in subjects with varied degrees of hepatic impairment as indicated by Child-Pugh criteria.
 The disposition of buprenorphine and naloxone in patients with hepatic impairment were compared to disposition in subjects with normal hepatic function.

-In subjects with mild hepatic impairment, the changes in mean C{max} , AUC{0-last}, and half-life values of both buprenorphine and naloxone were not clinically significant.
+In subjects with mild hepatic impairment, the changes in mean $C{max}$ , $AUC{0-last}$ , and half-life values of both buprenorphine and naloxone were not clinically significant.
 No dosing adjustment is needed in patients with mild hepatic impairment.

-For subjects with moderate and severe hepatic impairment, mean C{max} , AUC{0-last}, and half-life values of both buprenorphine and naloxone were increased; the effects on naloxone are greater than that on buprenorphine (Table 5).
+For subjects with moderate and severe hepatic impairment, mean $C{max}$ , $AUC{0-last}$ , and half-life values of both buprenorphine and naloxone were increased; the effects on naloxone are greater than that on buprenorphine (Table 4).